Gummy Quality Control That Holds Up

 • Crystallization behavior during curing and storage

-From a manufacturing perspective, moisture can be a lagging indicator. aw is the leading indicator that tells you whether the product is likely to stay stable in the package-especially when the product sees humidity swings in transit or storage.
+Moisture is a lagging indicator. aw is the leading indicator — it tells you whether the product will stay stable in the package, especially when humidity swings in transit or storage.

 Micro risk: sanitation helps, but aw sets the rules

-Strong sanitation, hygienic design, and a solid environmental monitoring program are essential.
-But gummy microbial risk is still heavily shaped by water availability.
+Strong sanitation, hygienic design, and solid environmental monitoring are essential.
+But gummy microbial risk is still shaped by water availability.
 Even if a batch looks clean at release, it can drift if water activity creeps upward inside the package over time.

-A practical approach is to measure and trend aw at meaningful hold points-not only on finished goods.
-For many gummy processes, this includes:
+Measure and trend aw at meaningful hold points, not just on finished goods.
+For many gummy processes, that means:

-1. Post-deposit / post-set (establishing the initial gel baseline)
+1. Post-deposit / post-set — establish the initial gel baseline.

-3. Post-coating (since sanding/oiling/waxing can change surface behavior)
+3. Post-coating — because sanding, oiling, or waxing can change surface behavior.

-When you build this “water map,” you stop guessing.
-You can see where the process is introducing variability and correct it before it becomes a shelf-life problem.
+Build this "water map," and you stop guessing.
+You can see where the process introduces variability and correct it before it becomes a shelf-life problem.

 Texture complaints are usually moisture migration complaints

-Stickiness, clumping, sweating, toughness, and graininess are often blamed on “a bad cook.”
-Sometimes that’s true.
-But many texture failures come from water migration and equilibration-the slow redistribution of moisture inside the gummy and between the gummy and its environment.
+Stickiness, clumping, sweating, toughness, graininess — these are often blamed on "a bad cook."
+Sometimes that's true.
+But many texture failures come from water migration and equilibration — the slow redistribution of moisture inside the gummy and between the gummy and its environment.

 • Sticky surfaces that worsen in warm conditions